yzyii/luashitacast/README.md

 - Paste the contents of the luashitacast-master folder into ..\\Game\\**config**\\addons\\luashitacast\\
 - Note that **config** in the path. there may not be a luashitacast directory there if you have never used it before - just create one.
 - Rename the Rag_5040 folder to [Your_Character_Name]_[Your_Character_ID]
+- [Your_Character_ID] may be obtained from another plugin such as MobDB.
 - Edit Equipment Sets in [JOB].lua.
 You may delete any of these if you're only looking for a lua one of the jobs.
 - Edit Elemental Staves (NQ vs HQ), Obis and some conditional gear in gcmage.lua if you are using these luas for mage jobs.
 - Turn On / Off Additional Commands and Logging in gcincluderag.lua.